 Plant’s area: 800 hectares.

-Ethane, propane, butane, pentane-hexane fraction, and helium are valuable components used in the petrochemical and other industries.
+Ethane, propane, butane, pentane-hexane fraction, and helium are components valued in the gas chemical and other industries.

-In addition to processing units and off-site facilities, the project provides for the construction of access roads, railway communications, a wharf on the Zeya River, and a residential district in Svobodny for future employees.
+In addition to process units and off-site facilities, the project provides for the construction of access roads, railway communications, a wharf on the Zeya River, and a residential microdistrict in Svobodny for future employees.

 The core process equipment for cryogenic recovery of helium and other petrochemical substances from gas is provided by Germany’s Linde.

-The project will spur social and economic development in the Amur Region and other Far Eastern regions.
-With construction at its peak, the project will involve some 15,000 people, including Amur Region citizens.
+The project gives a big impetus to social and economic development in the Amur Region and other Far Eastern regions.
+With construction at its peak, some 35,000 people, including Amur Region residents, are engaged in the project.
 When the plant opens, it will employ around 3,000 people.

-In order to accommodate future employees, a residential district for 5,000 people will be built in Svobodny.
-It will include apartment houses, an outpatient clinic, a kindergarten, a school, a sports center, a cultural center with a concert hall, and a children’s art center.
+In order to accommodate future employees, a residential microdistrict is being built in Svobodny.
+The microdistrict has apartment houses, an outpatient clinic, a kindergarten, a school, a sports center, a cultural center with a concert hall, and a children’s art center.